Does your blog need a niche?

 By now, you’re probably thinking “what about those successful bloggers who don’t have a niche?”

-It’s true: there are successful bloggers who write about multiple topics.
+It’s true: there are bloggers who have built profitable online businesses writing about multiple topics.

 These are ‘nicheless’ blogs, sometimes called ‘lifestyle blogs’.

 People who run these kinds of blogs write about a whole range of topics.
 On the same website they might write about cooking, interior decor, exercise, getting healthy, and tech tips.

 Here are some examples of successful blogs that don’t have a niche: